 The proposal introduces a maximum 14 storey scale.
-Given the sites history as a brick pit with tall chimney stacks which were visible against the skyline.
-A study by AWF Survey Pty Ltd shows that the heights of the towers ranged between 35 to 41m for the western tower and between 38 to 48m for the eastern tower.
-These heights are equivalent to 10-12 storeys and 10-14 storeys respectively.
-It is in many ways fitting that taller development be introduced back onto the site.
-The size of the site and the unique opportunity it present further reinforces a scale in the order of these other centres.
+Given the site's history as a brick pit with tall chimney stacks which were visible against the skyline, the size of the site and the unique opportunity it presents further reinforces a scale in the order of these other centres.